Donating organs: Who decides

 Summary of the decision-making hierarchy

-The Human Tissue Act sets up a hierarchy of people who can give legally valid consent, or make a legally valid objection, about organ donation:
+The Human Tissue Act sets up a hierarchy of people who can give legally valid consent, or make a legally valid objection, about organ donation.
+When you die:

-- at the top is the deceased person – the doctors will first need to find out if the deceased consented or objected to organ donation before they died
+- first, the doctors will need to find out if you consented or objected to organ donation before you died

-- if the deceased hadn’t made any decision, and hadn’t appointed someone to decide for them after their death, then the immediate family decides together
+- if not, and if you haven’t appointed someone to decide for you after your death, then your immediate family decides together

-- if there’s not a decision from the immediate family, then any close relative can decide – but their consent can also be overridden by another close relative.
+- if there’s not a decision from your immediate family, then any close relative can decide – but their consent can also be overridden by another close relative.

-Although the deceased is formally at the top of this hierarchy, in practice things are different.
-The Human Tissue Act lets the doctors decide not to act on consent given by the deceased, and doctors usually use that freedom to choose not to go ahead with organ donation if the family oppose or are distressed about it.
+Although your consent/objection is technically at the top of this hierarchy, in practice things are different.
+The Human Tissue Act lets the doctors decide not to act on your consent, and doctors can use that freedom to choose not to go ahead with organ donation if your family object or are distressed about it.